 1. The Visual System: This is assessed by obtaining visual acuities both close-up and at a distance by reading letters from the eye chart.

 2. A Refraction: Done with a phoropter, you will let the doctor know which version of an image looks more clear: image one or image two.

-3. Eye Pressure: After pupil dilation, some offices use yellow eye drops followed by a blue light, while others use the “puff of air test” to measure eye pressure.
+3. Eye Pressure: Before pupil dilation, some offices use yellow eye drops followed by a blue light, while others use the “puff of air test” to measure eye pressure.

 4. Ocular Health: This will be assessed using bright lights and magnifying lenses, along with a slit lamp.

 You may be familiar with 20/20 vision – the clarity and sharpness of our vision – but what’s revealed in an eye exam is so much more than a number.
 Make sure you understand what takes place during an eye exam so you can be prepared to ask the right questions about your eye health.